Last updated: June 16, 2026

 - Optional usage statistics used by the local Controller Wrapped feature.

-Current app data is generally stored under ~/.controllerkeys/ and related macOS preference/storage locations.
+Current app data is generally stored under ~/.config/controllerkeys/ and related macOS preference/storage locations.
+Older installs may still have migrated data under ~/.controllerkeys/ or ~/.xbox-controller-mapper/.
 If you export a profile, you choose where that exported file goes.

 Permissions